 Resistance testing also can help guide treatment decisions for patients with suboptimal viral load reduction (AII).
-Virologic failure in the setting of combination ART is, for certain patients, associated with resistance to only one component of the regimen.47-49 In this situation, substituting individual drugs in a failing regimen may be a possible option, but this concept will require clinical validation (see Virologic Failure and Suboptimal Immunologic Response).
+Virologic failure in the setting of combination ART is, for certain patients, associated with resistance to only one component of the regimen.47-49 In this situation, substituting individual drugs in a failing regimen may be a possible option, but this concept will require clinical validation (see Virologic Failure).

 In patients who are on a failing first or second ARV drug regimen and experiencing virologic failure or suboptimal viral load reduction, genotypic testing is generally preferred for resistance testing (AII).
 This is based on the fact that, when compared with phenotypic testing, genotypic testing costs less to perform, has a faster turnaround time, and greater sensitivity for detecting mixtures of wild-type and resistant virus.
 In addition, observations show that the assays are comparable predictors of virologic response to subsequent ART regimens.50

 Addition of phenotypic to genotypic testing is generally preferred for persons with known or suspected complex drug-resistance mutation patterns, particularly to PIs (BIII).